thedelk/grooper-ace-architect/docs/vol-2/collect.md

 ![](../assets/img/vol-2/4-9/012.png)

 !!! abstract "Content Models / Invoices / (local resources) / Extractors / **Freight**"
-    Edit the patterns for each of the Data Formats:
+    Edit the pattern(s) for each of the Data Formats:

     - Acme